AITU-BlockchainHack-Hackathon-2023/blockchain-hack-2023/README.md

 ## Challenges faced

+- The main challenge we faced on the front end was to develop our own library for visualizing graphs.
+Of course, quality is far from large open source projects, but the library will be actively developed and acquired with new features
 - It was difficult to choose which API to receive data from and how we would collect it, but we quickly solved this problem, and quite successfully
+- Also, an API was written to work with Bitcoin like blockchains, but unfortunately, we did not have time to write the frontend on time

 ## Lessons learned